rwxrob/boost/README.md

   * Learn FORTRAN 'Cuz Maths
   * Learn Ada to Work for the Military and Blow Things Up
   * Learn Why Rust Really Isn't Worth Learning, But What the Hell
+* Get Good to Gig
+  * Understand the Possible Career Paths in Tech
+  * Work with Others Often in a Team Setting
+  * Explain the Fundamentals and Intent of the Agile Process
+  * Explain Why Employment is About Trust
+  * Know Why (Or Why Not) to Certify?
+  * Have a Five Year Plan
+  * Research Specific Target Companies
+  * Sharpen and Target Your GitHub Portfolio
+  * Automate CV/Resume as a PDF from YAML
+  * Manage Personal and Professional Learning
+  * Make and Keep Connections
+  * Keep Current
+    * Newsletters to Subsciptions
+    * Create Lists on Twitter
+    * Identify Worthy Podcasts
+  * Land a Job You Enjoy Enough to Keep
+  * Don't Let Your Job Define You
+  * Share What You Know, Pay It Forward

 ----